-Nothing is as comforting as a good chicken noodle soup, and this recipe is sure to please anyone on long chilly nights.
-Not only will this meal serve dinner for a crowd, but you will be sure to have some leftovers for many days later.
-This would be a great meal to have on hand for the days around the holidays that you have guests staying over—it can easily be frozen and saved in advance, too!
+Nothing is as comforting as a good chicken noodle soup, and this recipe is sure to please.
+Not only will this meal serve dinner for a big family, but you will be sure to have some leftovers for many days later.

 Get our recipe for Homemade Chicken Noodle Soup.